 By combining the patterns of evaluating an expression for each element, selecting a subset of elements, and aggregating elements, we can solve problems using a sequence processing approach.

 A perfect number is a positive integer that is equal to the sum of its divisors.
 The divisors of n are positive integers less than n that divide evenly into n.
-1 is a divisor of all positive integers, including 1.
-Listing the divisors of n can be expressed with a list comprehension, list addition, and a range.
+Listing the divisors of n can be expressed with a list comprehension.

 We can reuse our definition of divisors to solve another problem, finding the minimum perimeter of a rectangle with integer side lengths, given its area.
 The area of a rectangle is its height times its width.
 Therefore, given the area and height, we can compute the width.
 We can assert that both the width and height evenly divide the area to ensure that the side lengths are integers.